mostafa-abokhadra/backEndRef/testing/python/unittest/4-TestSuite.md

 - Suites are run using a `TestRunner`, usually `TextTestRunner`.

 Using `TestSuite` gives you greater control over how your tests are structured and executed, which is beneficial as your test suite grows in complexity.

+> [!NOTE]
+> In some cases, the existing tests may have been written using the doctest module.
+If so, doctest provides a `DocTestSuite class` that can automatically build unittest.TestSuite instances from the existing doctest-based tests.